Hope/Holland Community Day to

 College centennial celebration.
 Like the first event, which

-was the idea of former Holland mayor Nelson Bosman,
+was the idea of former mayor Nelson Bosman, subsequent

-subsequent Community Days have provided an opportunity for
+Community Days have provided an opportunity for Holland and

-The women's soccer team will host Wheaton College
+soccer team will host Aquinas College at noon.
+The teams

-Athletic Field, located on Fairbanks Avenue near 12th
+will play at Buys Athletic Field, located on Fairbanks

 Avenue at 12th Street.
 Admission is free.